89.9 FM Live From The University Of New Mexico

 Albuquerque’s City Council passed a record $1.5-billion budget Monday night, but the approval came with plenty of disagreement, especially when it came to city employees' pay.

-Councilors debated for two hours over differing amendments that cut money from different departments to invest in others, but one of the most controversial was an amendment that would have added an additional 1% raise to city employees’ annual cost of living adjustment, or COLA.
+Councilors debated for two hours over differing amendments that cut money from different departments to invest in others, but one of the most controversial parts of the conversation surrounded the annual city employee Cost of Living Adjustment, or COLA.

-There were a variety of proposals for how to pay for the amendment, including ideas prioritized by Mayor Tim Keller’s administration.
-Councilor Tammy Fiebelkorn, however, said the mayor's plan cuts too much money from departments and programs prioritized by the council.
+Councilor Tammy Fiebelkorn, however, said the plan cut too much money from departments and programs prioritized by other councillors.

 “That’s easy picking for the administration to develop a proposal because they didn’t have it in the original budget,” she said, “but we have added those things in because they’re important to us and to our constituents.”

-Ultimately the amendment failed, and instead the council passed another amendment that only increased the COLA by an additional half a percent, to a total pay raise of 2.5% for non-union city employees.
-That amendment was sponsored by Councilor Renee Grout.
+Ultimately Peña’s amendment failed, and instead the council passed another amendment that only increased the COLA by an additional half a percent, to a total pay raise of 2.5% for non-union city employees.
+That amendment was sponsored by Councilor Renee Grout, who said if it was fiscally feasible, she would have liked to provide a much larger raise.

 “I wish that I could give everybody a 5% increase, but being fiscally responsible we don’t have that money,” Grout said.
 “It’s important that we take care of our employees, but we also take care of the assets the city has.”